 Q: Is it possible to completely eliminate non-purposeful movements?
 A: It is unlikely and perhaps undesirable to completely eliminate non-purposeful movements.
 Many of these movements are natural and serve important functions.
 The goal is not to eliminate them entirely but rather to become more aware of them and manage them effectively.

 Q: Can understanding non-purposeful movements help in understanding mental health conditions?
 A: Yes, many mental health conditions are associated with alterations in movement patterns.
-For example, anxiety disorders can lead to increased fidgeting and restlessness, while depression can lead to psychomotor retardation (slowed movements).
+As an example, anxiety disorders can lead to increased fidgeting and restlessness, while depression can lead to psychomotor retardation (slowed movements).
 Understanding the relationship between movement and mental health can help in diagnosis and treatment.

 Conclusion